yixuan/regot-cuda/README.md

 export CUDA_HOME=/usr/local/cuda
 ```

-If you used the Conda installation method above, you can run the following command to set the environment variable for the virtual environment:
+If you use the Conda installation method above, you can run the following command to set the environment variable for the virtual environment:

 ```bash
 conda activate nvdev